MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 Please also note that Firebase displays a notification in the system notification center only if the application is in background at the moment the Push is received.

-Pushes received in foreground are not yet managed by our SDK but you can implement your own foreground Push message receiver by reading [this](https://firebase.google.com/docs/notifications/android/console-audience#receive_and_handle_notifications).
+Push notifications received in foreground are not yet managed by our SDK but you can implement your own foreground Push message receiver by reading [this](https://firebase.google.com/docs/notifications/android/console-audience#receive_and_handle_notifications).

 ## 1. Add Firebase to your app

-Before being able to use the Push module, you need to add Firebase to your application.
+Before being able to use the Push service, you need to add Firebase to your application.

 There are a couple of ways you can do that, either manually or by using the Android Studio Firebase assistant.